 It will be seven years this Spring since we have lived in this house and I’ve already got my eye on a few areas I’d like to refresh.

-And, as you saw here, I’ve already refreshed my kitchen (although having a blog where I constantly need content was definitely a big reason why I did it).
+And, I’ve already refreshed my kitchen (although having a blog where I constantly need content was definitely a big motivation).

-I was reminded of this story because earlier this year, I helped my long-time clients Bob and Lynette Best, with a living room re-fresh.
+I was reminded of this story because earlier this year, I helped my long-time design clients Bob and Lynette Best, with a living room refresh.